Trichotillomania: Psychotherapy

 Habit reversal training (HRT) has the highest rate of success in treating trichotillomania.
 HRT has also been shown to be a successful adjunct to medication as a way to treat trichotillomania.
 With HRT, the individual is trained to learn to recognize their impulse to pull and also teach them to redirect this impulse.
 In comparisons of behavioral versus pharmacologic treatment, cognitive behavioral therapy (including HRT) have shown significant improvement over medication alone.
 It has also proven effective in treating children.
 Biofeedback, cognitive-behavioral methods, and hypnosis may improve symptoms.
 Acceptance and commitment therapy (ACT) is also demonstrating promise in trichotillomania treatment.
 A systematic review from 2012 found tentative evidence for "movement decoupling".

 Medication

 The United States Food and Drug Administration (FDA) has not approved any medications for trichotillomania treatment.

 However, some medications have been used to treat trichotillomania, with mixed results.
 Treatment with clomipramine, a tricyclic antidepressant, was shown in a small double-blind study to improve symptoms, but results of other studies on clomipramine for treating trichotillomania have been inconsistent.
 Naltrexone may be a viable treatment.
 Fluoxetine and other selective serotonin reuptake inhibitors (SSRIs) have limited usefulness in treating trichotillomania, and can often have significant side effects.
 Behavioral therapy has proven more effective when compared to fluoxetine.
 There is little research on the effectiveness of behavioral therapy combined with medication and robust evidence from high-quality studies is lacking.
-Acetylcysteine treatment stemmed from an understanding of glutamate's role in regulation of impulse control.
+N-acetylcysteine treatment stemmed from an understanding of glutamate's role in regulation of impulse control.

+A study found that memantine, a drug typically used to treat symptoms of Alzheimer's disease, was effective in reducing trichotillomania behaviour.
+Similar to N-acetylcysteine mentioned above, memantine acts to regulate glutamate levels.

 Different medications, depending on the individual, may increase hair pulling.